Algebraic groups in non-commutative probability theory revisited: Introduction

 \section{Introduction}

 The school of von Waldenfels and Sch\"urmann has advocated the use of coalgebras as well as algebraic groups and their Hopf algebras of coordinate functions in the context of non-commutative probability theory \cite{bengohrschur,bengohrschur_02,bengohrschur_05,schuermann93,vWaldenfels85}.
 More recently, two of the present authors introduced a different approach, which is mainly driven by shuffle and pre-Lie calculus, leading to another construction of groups of characters \cite{ebrahimipatras_15,ebrahimipatras_16,ebrahimipatras_17,ebrahimipatras_19,ebrahimipatras_20}.
-The first construction can be understood as largely determined by the theory of universal products and additive free, monotone and boolean convolutions, whereas the second builds on a suitable algebraization of the combinatorics of lattices of set partitions.
+The first construction can be understood as largely determined by the theory of universal products and additive free, monotone and boolean convolutions, whereas the second builds on a suitable algebraization of the combinatorics of lattices of set partitions and is encoded into a Hopf algebra structure on $T(T^+(\mathcal A))$, the double tensor algebra over an algebra $\mathcal A$ of non-commutative random variables.
 Although both approaches address the same phenomena, moving from one to the other has no obvious mathematical formulation.

-The goal of the work at hand is to present a unified Hopf algebraic point of view that permits to compare the different algebraic approaches and to make the connections transparent by including explicit formulas on the Hopf algebraic structures.
+The goal of the work at hand is to present a unified Hopf algebraic point of view that permits to compare the different approaches and to make the connections transparent by including explicit formulas on the Hopf algebraic structures.
+The key object appears to be $S(T^+(\mathcal A))$, the Hopf algebra of polynomials over the tensor algebra over $\mathcal A$.
 Our exposition of results, while relying on classical ideas, is original on several points.
 Moreover, we obtain explicit formulas for the Hopf algebraic structures and detail arguments that have been sometimes left implicit in the literature.

 Although we have tried to give a self-contained presentation, we need to assume some familiarity with the foundations of non-commutative probability theory as well as the theory of Hopf algebras.
-The reader who would like to see more details on free probability and related topics is referred to \cite{biane_02,mingospeicher_17,nicaspeicher_06,voiculescu_92,voiculescu_95}.
+The reader who would like to see more details on non-commutative probability and related topics is referred to \cite{biane_02,mingospeicher_17,nicaspeicher_06,voiculescu_92,voiculescu_95}.
 Detailed studies of the notion of universal product in non-commutative probability can be found in \cite{bengohrschur_02,manzelschuermann_16,muraki_03,speicher_97b}.
-Regarding background and details on Hopf and pre-Lie algebras, in particular of combinatorial nature, we refer the reader to the recent book \cite{cp2021}.
+Regarding background and details on Hopf and pre-Lie algebras, in particular of combinatorial nature, we refer the reader to the book \cite{cp2021}.